Anuranjan Jha: Controversy

 Jha came into prominence when Media Sarkar, of which he was the founder and CEO, came out with video tapes to suggest that Aam Aadmi Party(AAP) party members are corrupt.
 On 21 November 2013, Jha revealed a footage from a sting operation in which he claimed that several AAP leaders were caught accepting money from individuals illegally.

 The AAP demanded the raw footage, which Jha refused to provide and invited several agencies and election commission of India to investigate the sting.
-Later it was realized that the footage published by him to defame AAP was edited because of ill intentions.

-Literary Works
+Literary works

 Anuranjan Jha's first book "Ramleela-Maidan" was published by Antika Prakashan in 2017.
 "Ramleela-Maidan" is about Anna movement and the rise and fall of Aam Aadmi Party and Arvind Kejriwal.
 His Second book "Gandhi-Maidan" unfolds the bluff of social justice in Bihar's politics for the race to power.
 And recently, he penned "Jhoom", in which he accounted harsh reality of liquor prohibition in Bihar.
 In 2022, the English edition of his first book, "Ramleela-Maidan" got published.

 Undercover Investigative Journalism

-Anuranjan Jha is also known for conducting and executing many thrilling, shocking and secret Sting operations in India that have been carried out by different agencies, media houses and organisations over the years that created sensation in the nation and put his life in dangerous situations many times.
+Anuranjan Jha is also known for conducting and executing many thrilling, shocking and secret sting operations in India that have been carried out by different agencies, media houses and organisations over the years that created sensation in the nation and put his life in dangerous situations many times.
 Jha has allegedly exposed many faces, right from cricketers to politicians and even the Aam Aadmi Party and their politicians and rocked the entire country with the help of a few trusty colleagues and a couple of spy cams.